tsgates/arch-wiki-markdown/wiki/Java_Media_Framework.md

 codecs have not yet been ported, a JNI wrapper allows calls directly into the full FFMPEG code."

-The JFFMpeg PKGBUILD can be downloaded from AUR JFFMpeg Package

-Run makepkg and install the package.
+Install jffmpeg from AUR.

-The install script will register the plugins and associate the mimetypes in the JMF registry

-The uninstall script will unregister the plugins from the JMF registry
+The install script will register the plugins and associate the mimetypes in the JMF registry and the uninstall script will unregister the plugins from the JMF registry.

 Reinstalling JMF and JffMpeg